Active transport and cluster formation on 2D networks: Discussion

 \section{Discussion}

-We examined transport of hard core particles on regular and inhomogeneous networks embedded in a diffusive environment.
-The models consist of regions where particles perform diffusive motion and of \emph{one dimensional stripes (filaments)} to which particles can attach and perform directed motion.
-In most parameter regimes clusters are observed which are assumed to emerge due to blockage of particles at intersecting points of filaments.
+We examined transport of hard core particles (discs) on regular and inhomogeneous networks embedded in a two dimensional diffusive environment.
+The models consist of regions where particles perform diffusive motion and \emph{one dimensional stripes (filaments)} to which particles can attach and perform directed motion.
+In most parameter regimes clusters are observed.
 As a reference for clustering without transport networks we examined cluster features of a model with attractive interaction of particles.

-A detailed analysis of cluster size distributions shows that the network structure as well as the particle-particle interaction change qualitatively the form of the CD.
-On regular networks one typically observes exponentially decaying CDs at low densities, i.e. one can attribute a typical scale to the clusters.
+A detailed analysis of cluster size distributions (CDs) shows that there are qualitative differences between the regular and inhomogeneous network structure.
+On regular networks one typically observes a typical size-scale to the clusters at low densities.
 Algebraic CDs are only observed at large densities when single clusters merge to form large mesh-shaped cluster complexes.
+In this case, however, clusters are not well separated.

 In contrast disordered networks, where filament lengths and orientations are randomly distributed, exhibit algebraic cluster size distributions in a wide range of the parameter space, indicating that clusters on all size-scales exist.
 It is important to notice that the algebraic CDs are observed one order of magnitude below the respective densities in reference systems.
 In the disordered network, clusters are well separated exhibiting a compact structure.

-Switching off the hard core potential results in a strong suppression of large clusters, while the distribution of particles in the disordered network still remains inhomogeneous.
-Hence, inhomogeneity of the network structure as well as exclusion interaction strongly enhance the formation of macroscopic clusters.
+The transport driven clustering on disordered networks therefore appears to be an alternative mechanism to generate scale free cluster size distributions compared to e.g. the one studied in \cite{meakin_family} which is driven by irreversible cluster-cluster-attachment.
+In contrast to that model, however, here the distribution is even scale free in the stationary state.